Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 It was news to Julian that he was friends with the new arrival - she was by a wide margin the biggest Gaoian he’d ever seen and absurdly she was carrying a *sword*, as if she needed one.
 She flexed a paw at *’Nofl’*, flashing a set of claws that would have done a Harpy Eagle proud.
 She was such an impressive sight that it was easy to miss Xiù standing in her shadow for a second.

 "Ah.
 Sister Myun.
-No, I was just, ah…"
+No, I was just, ah..."

 Xiù’s not-so-tiny ‘tiny cub friend’ bared her teeth at him, and Nofl cleared his throat.
 "Yes!
 Well!
-Best of luck in your future endeavors mister, um… Anyway."
+Best of luck in your future endeavors mister, um...
+Anyway."

 He mumbled something and made himself scarce with all the catlike dignity that Corti mustered when they didn’t want to look like they were running away.

 The moment he was gone, Myun ceased to be a looming barge of shaggy fur and fangs and instantly became something much less threatening.
 She practically *bounced* at the opportunity to sit down next to Allison as if they were the oldest and bestest friends ever.
 "Hi!"

-Allison gave her a wary look "Uh… hi?
-Wow, uh… from Xiù’s description I was kinda expecting you to be, uh… Less, uh..."
+Allison gave her a wary look "Uh... hi?
+Wow, uh... from Xiù’s description I was kinda expecting you to be, uh...
+Less, uh..."

 "Huge?"
 Myun chittered, which was an oddly high-pitched sound to come out of such a massive creature.
 "I grew up.
 It’s a thing that happens."